Indigenous languages of the Americas: Pronouns

-Below is a list of families with both 1sg n and 2sg m, though in some cases the evidence for one of the forms is weak.

-Other scattered families may have one or the other but not both.

-Besides Proto-Eskaleut and Proto-Na–Dene, the families in North America with neither 1sg n or 2sg m are Atakapan, Chitimacha, Cuitlatec, Haida, Kutenai, Proto-Caddoan, Proto-Chimakuan, Proto-Comecrudan, Proto-Iroquoian, Proto-Muskogean, Proto-Siouan-Catawba, Tonkawa, Waikuri, Yana, Yuchi, Zuni.

-There are also a number of neighboring families in South America that have a tʃ–k pattern (the Duho proposal, plus possibly Arutani–Sape), or an i–a pattern (the Macro-Jê proposal, including Fulnio and Chiquitano, plus Matacoan, Zamucoan and Payaguá).

 Linguistic areas

 Unattested languages

 Several languages are only known by mention in historical documents or from only a few names or words.
 It cannot be determined that these languages actually existed or that the few recorded words are actually of known or unknown languages.
 Some may simply be from a historian's errors.
 Others are of known people with no linguistic record (sometimes due to lost records).
 A short list is below.